FN C1A1 Sniper Rifle

 The FN EX1 and EX2 rifles were converted to Drill Purpose (DP) rifles for use by cadets and as jump rifles with the paratroopers.
 I recall seeing some of these on issue to the Seaforth Cadets at the Seaforth Armoury in the early 1970s.

-Canada later destroyed the vast majority of her “War Reserve” stocks of the FN rifles and SMG C1.
+Canada apparently later destroyed the vast majority of her “War Reserve” stocks of the FN rifles and SMG C1.

 • A few examples were kept for the Canadian War Museum and for military museums.
 The Canadian War Museum for example has an FN C1A1D selective fire rifle made for the Royal Canadian Navy (Accession number CWM 19780274-020).
 Rob Love of Shilo, Manitoba “was told by the Life Cycle manager of the FNs that he retained 300 of each of the old series weapons (C1A1, SMGC1 etc, but not the EX rifles) for research and museum purposes.”
+Some of the EX rifles were however saved.
 A Canadian Armed Forces official military museum that I started and ran for many years was promised examples of these and other obsolete weapons by the Department of National Defence, but the weapons vanished in the system and we never did get them.
 It is possible that a few were made into trophies for the Canadian Armed Forces but I have no confirmation on this..
 Several dozen deactivated examples were given to anti-gun artists to make an anti-gun sculpture.
 Some of these are shown in these photos though none are known to have been provided to collectors or nostalgic ex-military personnel.

 • OPP – In the early-mid 80’s, the Ontario Provincial Police FN C1A1 rifles were deemed surplus, and were gathered for disposal.
 Some (most or all?) were sold to a company in the U.K., hence the UK import and proof marks on the underside of the barrel just in front of the hand-guard.
 That company then sold approximately 300 of them to Commonwealth Militaria in Ontario.
 Commonwealth Militaria then sold them for between $750 and $1,400 per rifle (the prices went up over the years), Thus there are approximately 300 of these rifles in Canada plus a few DCRA rifles. re: NavyShooter on Milnet.ca Here is a link to his posting on that forum.
 I have been informed that the story is actually more complicated than this.